Semi-Supervised Domain Adaptation with Representation Learning for Semantic Segmentation across Time: Experiments

-Table \ref{tab:feat_res} shows the segmentation performance of $H_2$ when trained with different regression setting.
-The best performances are reached when the transfer learning is supervised between only the layers \texttt{pool\_5} of each network.
-This suggests that the high level representation are the most relevant learning to transfer for semantic segmentation.
-The feature maps relevant to transfer may change with the nature of the transformation.
-The experiments do not provide a generic rule on the choice of the feature maps to transfer.
-But we can still draw an intuition with the results in Table \ref{tab:feat_res}.
-For $T_1$, we observe that transferring layers up to {\tt pool\_3} trains $H_2$ to improve compared to B0 which is not the case for $T_2$ and $T_3$.
-One explanation can be that $T_1$ is only a texture transformation which conserves the alignment of the image.
-So the only change in the dataset is with regard to low-level features usually generated in early layers.
-However, in $T_2$ and $T_3$, the contours of the semantic units in the images change.
-In $T_2$ it is a regular change defined by the ripple parameters and for $T_3$ the contour pattern is random.
 Object contours are features usually generated in deeper layers which can explain why the transfer of \texttt{pool\_5} only is relevant for these datasets.
-The results also suggest that when low-level layers are not relevant to transfer, they can hinder the transfer of the relevant layers.
-For example, the transfer learning on multiple layers performs worse than the transfer on \texttt{pool\_5} only.
-For $T_3$, we observe that a weight distribution that favors high layers performs better than $W_{dec}$ but worse than the transfer of \texttt{pool\_5}.
-Future work will focus on the influence of the choice of the features maps in the transfer learning performance together with the choice of weight distribution.
+These results also suggest that when low-level layers are not relevant to transfer, they can hinder the transfer of the relevant layers.
+For example, the transfer learning on multiple layers performs worse than the transfer on \texttt{pool5} only.
+For $T_3$, we observe that a weight distribution that favors high layers performs better than $W_{dec}$ but worse than the transfer of \texttt{pool5}.
+The overall intuition we can draw consists in relying on high-level feature transfer even though low-level layers can be relevant for color domain perturbations.

+\paragraph{Qualitative Results} Figure \ref{fig:visu_feat} illustrates how finetuning shifts the feature maps on the new dataset towards the maps from the old one.
+The first two lines display the original image and one of their feature maps.
+The next line displays the perturbed images followed by the same feature map, before and after our finetuning.
+The new map appears less noisy, especially around the semantic contours of the image.
+This empirical observation generalises to most of the image feature maps.
+One possible interpretation is that our adaptation regularises the feature noise introduced by the change in image distribution.

+The image reconstructed from the new CNN feature maps displays the visual style of the new dataset (Fig. \ref{fig:visu_style}).
+This interesting observation suggests that the $\mathcal{L}_2$ regression of feature maps only transfers image content between CNNS and not the style.
+The new network is specialised on the new image style.
+This explanation is coherent with previous image style transfer work \cite{gatys2016image, johnson2016perceptual}: the optimisation run in these work generally have two terms: the first one is a simple $\mathcal{L}_2$ between feature maps and is called the `content' loss.
+The second term, termed the `style loss', is the difference between the gram matrix of the feature maps i.e. the relative relations of the vectors inside one feature maps.
+Since we only regress the feature maps, it was expected that the new network would embed the style of the new dataset.